Photocopier: History

-Xerographic-copier manufacturers took advantage of the high perceived value copying in the 1960s and early 1970s and marketed "specially designed" paper for xerographic output.
+Xerographic-copier manufacturers took advantage of the high perceived value copying had in the 1960s and early 1970s and marketed "specially designed" paper for xerographic output.
 By the end of the 1970s, paper producers made xerographic "runability" one of the requirements for most of their office-paper brands.

 Some devices sold as photocopiers have replaced the drum-based process with inkjet or transfer-film technology.

 Among the key advantages of photocopiers over earlier copying technologies is their ability: